-Tucked inside of otherwise prosperous South Arlington, Arlington Mill and Pike Village Center are home to many low-income, immigrant, and refugee families with limited resources and significant challenges.
-Almost 80% of Aspire!
-Afterschool Learning Center children qualify for special services as English language learners or because of learning or behavioral concerns, and fewer than 40% read at grade level.
-Aspire! reaches over 1,000 students through school partnerships, and over 80 children in grades three to five with Learning ROCKS!, an intensive, daily, after-school program and seven-week summer camp whose major focus is language and literacy.
-This is particularly important since third grade is the first year in which schools shift from students “learning to read” to students “reading to learn,” and because research shows a clear correlation between upper-elementary reading proficiency and high school graduation.
-AmeriCorps volunteers work with children during and after school, and workshops help parents support their children's education.
-92% of students improve their reading levels while families grow stronger.
+Aspire!'s low-income, immigrant, and refugee families have limited resources and significant challenges.
+Almost 80% of children are English Language Learners or have learning or behavioral concerns, and fewer than 40% read at grade level.
+Aspire! reaches over 1,000 students through school partnerships, and over 80 in grades three to five with an intensive, daily, after-school program and summer camp whose major focus is language and literacy.
+This is particularly important since reading proficiency in third to fifth grade is a key predictor of high school graduation: children who don't read well are four times less likely to graduate high school.
+AmeriCorps volunteers work with kids during and after school, and workshops help parents support their children's education.
+Each year, 90% or more improve their reading levels while families grow stronger.
 It's a great story.

 Headquarters: VA-Arlington County

 Where They Operate: VA-Arlington County; Columbia Heights West; Pike Village Center

 Population(s) Served: Students; Immigrants/Refugees; Low- to Moderate-Income Community Members

 Schools They Work In: Campbell Elementary School; Carlin Springs Elementary School; Claremont Elementary School; Randolph Elementary School; Barcroft Elementary School

 Awards & Recognition